jlchan/NodesAndModes.jl/docs/src/index.md

 ```
 such that `Dr*f(r,s) ≈ df/dr`.

-A mass matrix `M` and weak differentation matrices `Qr, Qs` in finite element or DG methods can be computed via
+A mass matrix `M` and weak differentation matrices `Qr, Qs` in finite element or DG methods can be computed using quadrature via
 ```julia
 julia> using LinearAlgebra
 julia> using NodesAndModes.Tri